bollu/bollu.github.io/README.txt

 ## Concerto

 - A sonata for solo instrument(s).
 - We get anthesis between soloist versus orchestra, and how do we balance this?
+- Eg. orchestral introduction (ritornello / return), soloist enters, soloist climax, orhestral climax (ritornello).
+- An example is vivaldi's spring. soloist imitates birdsong. the solo section imitates different natural phenomena.